 October 31, 2025

-Understanding the Causes of Poverty
+What Are the Causes of Poverty?

 • Poverty is more than not having enough money.
 It’s extreme hunger and thirst, lack of shelter, not having access to school, being sick without care, being vulnerable to abuse and living without hope of a brighter future.